matheuslive/tvb-recon/README.md

 The mandatory inputs are DWI and T1 scans.
 Optionally, CT scans can be given as input, if sensors preprocessing is needed.

 We are using the <a href="https://pegasus.isi.edu/">Pegasus WMS</a> in order to connect and automatize the pipeline steps.
-Pegasus is distributed under the Apache v2.0 license.
+Pegasus is distributed under the Apache v2.0 license, while our own code is GPL v3.
 </p>

 <p align="center">